dhh1128/codecraft.co/progressive-disclosure-everywhere.md

 I believe one important lesson is that we ignore this principle at our peril.
 Humans need gradually expanded focus, not sudden overload.
 Flout progressive disclosure in a conversation, and people will think you're a bore or a know-it-all.
 Use cheats to get to level 99 in an MMORPG, and you'll miss the experience that makes the game rich.
 Skip courtship in favor of one-night stands, and you get existential angst.

 Applied to software, I think we need to be much, much more aware of when we're disclosing too much too soon.
-There's a reason why encapsulation is one of the foundational ideas in OO theory, and why tight coupling is a major problem for living software ecosystems.
+There's a reason why encapsulation is one of the foundational ideas in OO theory, and why tight coupling is a major problem for living softwarcosystems.

 I have some ideas about how progressive disclosure might manifest more cleanly in programming languages, and in the software craft in general.
 I explored one in my series of posts on <a title="Role-Play Centered Design" href="role-play-centered-design.md">role-play centered design</a>.
 I'll disclose some more ideas ... progressively ... in other posts. :-)
 <p style="padding-left:30px;text-align:center;"><strong><span style="color:#000080;">Action Item</span></strong></p>